fractastical/distributed-governance/biblios/network_states.md

-**Books compiled from speakers in New Cities and Network States conference (https://lu.ma/ae66qgco) :
+## Books compiled from speakers in New Cities and Network States conference (https://lu.ma/ae66qgco) :
-**

 Balaji, Network State: [https://www.amazon.com/Network-State-How-Start-Country-ebook/](https://www.amazon.com/Network-State-How-Start-Country-ebook/dp/B09VPKZR3G/)

 Mark Frazier and Joe McKinney, Founding Startup Societies: A Step by step guide

+Joe Quirk (with Patri Friedman), Seasteading

+Alain Bertaud, Order without Design

 Jane Jacobs, Economy of Cities

-Alain Bertaud, Order without Design

-Joe Quirk (with Patri Friedman), Seasteading
+Tom Bell, Your Next Government

 Herzl, Jewish State

-Tom Bell, Your Next Government

-Mark Frazier, Joe McKinney, Startup Societies
+- the situation of cryptocurrency enthusiasts is commonly compared to the Jews insofar as they have their own "religion" and are increasingly societal outcasts

 J. Storrs Hall, “Where is My Flying Car”